top of page

 You can spark up a casual conversation at the end of a sale or ask directly via a follow-up email survey.
 Make note of your most mentioned competitors and what sets you apart in the eyes of your customers.

 Understanding your competition is crucial to staying relevant in your industry.
-The landscape is ever-changing – with businesses morphing and shutting down and with new businesses popping up – so it’s best to make a habit of checking up on your competition.
-The Brand Brew’s Brand Development Experience helps you determine your direct, indirect, and replacement competitors, and build a brand that sets you apart.
+The landscape is ever-changing—with businesses morphing and shutting down and new businesses popping up—so it’s best to make a habit of checking up on your competition.
+The Brand Brew’s Brand Development Experience helps you determine your direct, indirect, and replacement competitors and build a brand that sets you apart.

 bottom of page